wp-plugins/x-forms-express/readme.txt

 Yes, go to /X forms/documentation/index.html

-= How do I make suggestions or report bugs for this plugin? = Email questions,bugs and suggestions to pluginsexpress@webaways.com
+= How do I make suggestions or report bugs for this plugin? = Email questions, bugs and suggestions to pluginsexpress@webaways.com